pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

         If you want the changefeed to create one Kafka topic for all changelogs, choose this mode.
 Then, all Kafka messages in the changefeed will be sent to one Kafka topic.
 You can define the topic name in the **Topic Name** field.

 7. In the **Partition Distribution** area, you can decide which partition a Kafka message will be sent to.
-You can define **a single partition dispatcher for all tables**, or you can define **different partition dispatcher for different tables**.
-We provide 4 types of dispatcher:
+You can define **a single partition dispatcher for all tables**, or **different partition dispatchers for different tables**.
+TiDB Cloud provides four types of dispatchers:

     - **Distribute changelogs by primary key or index value to Kafka partition**